Trigger comparison

 - API trigger: Best for broadcasting a single event to many customers at once, such as urgent news or global alerts.

-- Tracking API + On event trigger: Ideal for reacting instantly to individual customer actions when your system already sends Bloomreach-ready data.
+- Tracking API and On event trigger: Ideal for reacting instantly to individual customer actions when your system already sends Bloomreach-ready data.

 - Omniconnect + On event trigger**: Perfect when you need to transform, clean, or authenticate incoming data before it becomes an event in Bloomreach.